gu-fan/riv.vim/doc/riv_todo.rst

 11. Folding

-   A. Sometimes folding did not update correctly.
+   A. XXX Sometimes folding did not update correctly.

 12. File